 - 1. Scope of Section.
-This section provides standards for "manifestation of assent" and "opportunity to review".
-In this Act, having an opportunity to review a record is a precondition to manifesting assent. - 2.
+This section provides standards for "manifestation of assent" and "opportunity to review". - 2.
 General Theme.
 The term "manifesting assent" comes from Restatement (Second) of Contracts § 19.
-This section corresponds to Restatement § 19, but more fully explicates the concept.
-Codification establishes uniformity that is lacking in common law.
+This section corresponds to Restatement § 19 but more fully explicates the concept.
+Codification in this Act establishes uniformity that is lacking in common law.